 THE WHY OF RAMANA'S VISIT:

-In the footsteps of De Acosta's visit to the ashram mentioned above and her fleeting "split second" Darshan experience of the Absolute sitting before the Maharshi, within a few years another remarkable eye contact sequence --- and again an American, only this time a young boy, unfolded.
-Of that experience there is a quote attributed to Ramana advocate and follower C.R.
+Following in the footsteps of De Acosta's 1938 visit to the ashram mentioned above and her fleeting "split second" Darshan experience of the Absolute in the presence of the Maharshi, another remarkable eye contact sequence unfolded --- only this time between the Maharshi and myself during Darshan sitting before him in the old hall at the ashram with me as a young boy.
+Of that specific experience there is a quote attributed to Ramana advocate and follower C.R.
 Rajamani that goes like:

 "A mere spark has ignited his spiritual fire.
 So, that casual look was a spark of tremendous power."